simar7/benchgraph/README.md

 # benchgraph
 Visualization of Golang benchmark output using Google charts

-## Prefix - what special about this fork?
+## Prefix - what's special about this fork?

 The original `benchgraph` is not maintained anymore -- useful PRs like [#4](https://github.com/codingberg/benchgraph/pull/4) and [#5](https://github.com/codingberg/benchgraph/pull/5) have been sitting there for over a year without being picked.
 Thus people just forked away without bothering to send PRs back.